Emergency Skills Workshop (ESW)

 Space is limited so register early.
-If the workshop is full, you will be placed on a waiting list, and will be notified as soon as a space becomes available.
-The AOM makes every effort to accommodate a non-member ticket request if space permits.
+If the workshop is full you can place yourself on the waiting list and you will be notified as soon as a space becomes available.

 How do I get a refund or transfer to another ESW?

 All refund and transfer requests will be subject to a $50 administrative fee.
 The fee will increase to $100 if the request is made less than 7 days prior to the workshop.
 Registration fees are refundable only if a cancellation request is made 30 days or more prior to the workshop date.
 Refund requests made less than 30 days prior to the workshop date and for "no shows" will only be considered under exceptional circumstances (not births).

 Midwives registered for the ESW are expected to be OFF call for the entire workshop.

 Can I bring my baby or toddler?

 Only children who are nursing are permitted at an ESW.
 Nursing parents who bring their children to an ESW workshop must also bring a support person to care for their children for the duration of the workshop.
 Children are not allowed into the scenario rooms.

 What if the event is canceled by the AOM?